bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 </table>
 </div>

-Incidentally, this would be an _excellent_ application of wire-wrap technology.
+This would be an _excellent_ application of wire-wrap technology.
 Wire-wrap uses thin wire and a special tool to spiral the bare wire around square posts of a connector.
 It’s mechanically solid, electrically excellent, and looks like spaghetti in practice.
 This is how the first computers were made (like the Straight Eight PDP-8), and was how the back plane in the Connection Machine was made.

-This is not how the Connection Machine solved the massive interconnect problem.
-The OG CM used multiple back planes and twisted-pair connections between these back planes.
+But wire-wrap is too big and I have yet to program a robot arm to actually do it.
 I'm solving this simply with modern high-density interconnects and a very, very expensive circuit board.

 /* Move this to some other place, I've already done this */